Coherent Privacy Statement

 5.3.
 Accountability for Onward Transfer

-COHERENT will obtain assurances from its Agents that they will safeguard personal information consistent with this Policy and will transfer personal data only for limited and specific purposes.
-Examples of appropriate assurances that may be provided by Agents include: a contract obligating the agent to provide at least the same level of protection as is required by the relevant EU-U.S. Privacy Shield principles, being subject to EU Data Protection Directive 95/46/EC, EU-U.S. Privacy Shield certification by the Agent, or being subject to another European Commission adequacy finding.
+COHERENT will transfer personal information to Agents only for limited and specific purposes and obtain contractual assurances from its Agents that they will safeguard personal information consistent with this Policy and that they will provide at least the same level of protection as is required by the relevant Privacy Shield principles.
 COHERENT recognizes its responsibility and potential liability for onward transfers to Agents.
 Where COHERENT has knowledge that an Agent is using or disclosing personal information in a manner contrary to this Policy and/or the level of protection as required by the Principles, COHERENT will take reasonable steps to prevent, remedy or stop the use or disclosure.

 Upon request, and to the fullest extent allowed under law, COHERENT will grant individuals reasonable access to personal information that it holds about them.
 In addition, COHERENT will take reasonable steps to permit individuals to correct, amend, or delete information that is demonstrated to be inaccurate, incomplete or processed in violation of the Principles.